bparanj/crystal/electronics/book/energy-types.md

 Electrical energy is transformed into heat energy.
 The resistive heating element keeps the space in a room warm.

-What is a resistive heating element?
-What does it look like?
+What does resistive heating element look like?
 Need an image.

 A resistive element in a heater converts electrical energy into heat.
 The high resistance of the resistive element opposes the current flow.
 This generates heat, which warms up the surrounding area.